ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 {: #grammar title="ABNF grammar of extensions to RFC 3339"}

-Note that a `time-zone` is syntactically similar to a `suffix-tag`, but does not use a `suffix-key` and an equals sign.
+Note that a `time-zone` is syntactically similar to a `suffix-tag`, but does not include an equals sign.
-This special case is only available for timezone tags.
+This special case is only available for time zone tags.

 ## Examples {#date-time-examples}